mary-lev/kamen/model.md

 # 6 Semantic markup
 ## 6.1 List of persons
-This section is designed to semantically annotate persons mentioned in the text.
+This section is designed to annotate persons mentioned in the text semantically.
 - `person`
     - `xml:id`: Unique identifier for the person.
     - `sameAs`: Provides a reference to an external database, in this case, DBpedia.
-    - `persName`: Lists the name of the person in different languages (English, Russian, Italian).
+    - `persName`: Lists the person's name in different languages (English, Russian, Italian).
     - `idno`: Provides an identifier from an external authority (VIAF).
     - `birth` and `death`: Specifies the birth and death dates and places.
         `when`: Date of the event.